ConversationalComponents/examples/README.md

 # Conversational components with CoCo examples

-An example of how to use Conversational Components (CoCo) in your chatbot, with integration to google dialogflow.
+An example of how to use Conversational Components in your chatbot, with integration to google dialogflow.

 1. [Background](#Background)
 2. [Getting Started](#GettingStarted)